Reasonable Effectiveness of Random Weighting: A Litmus Test for Multi-Task Learning: Analysis

 where $\kappa = \sum_{t=1}^T \sigma_t^2$.
 Then for any positive $\varepsilon$, $\mathbb{E} [\| \theta_k - \theta_* \|^2] \le \varepsilon $ can be achieved after $k = \frac{ \kappa}{2 \varepsilon c^2} \log \left( \frac{\varepsilon_0}{\varepsilon} \right)$ iterations with $\eta = \frac{\varepsilon c}{ \kappa}$, where $\varepsilon_0 =\mathbb{E} [\| \theta_0 - \theta_* \|^2] $. \end{theorem}

-Theorem \ref{thm:1} shows that the RLW method with the fixed step size has a linear convergence up to a radius around the optimal solution, which is similar to FW according to the property of the standard SGD method \citep{moulines2011non, NeedellSW16}.
-Although RLW has a larger $\kappa$ than FW, i.e., $\kappa_{\mathrm{FW}} = \sum_{t=1}^T \mu_t^2 \cdot \sum_{t=1}^T \sigma_t^2\le\kappa$, possibly requiring more iterations for RLW method to reach the same accuracy with FW, our empirical experiments in Appendix~\ref{sec:convergence_speed} show that this does not cause much impact in practice.
+Theorem \ref{thm:1} shows that the RLW method with a fixed step size has a linear convergence up to a radius around the optimal solution, which is similar to the EW strategy according to the property of the standard Stochastic Gradient Descent (SGD) method \cite{moulines2011non, NeedellSW16}.
+Although the RLW method has a larger $\kappa$ than the EW strategy, i.e., $\kappa_{\mathrm{EW}} = \sum_{t=1}^T \mu_t^2 \cdot \sum_{t=1}^T \sigma_t^2\le\kappa$, which may possibly require more iterations for the RLW method to reach the same accuracy as the EW strategy, experimental results in Section~\ref{sec:convergence_speed} show that empirically this does not cause much difference.

 We next analyze the effectiveness of the RLW method from the perspective of stochastic optimization.
-It is observed that the SGD method can escape sharp local minima and converge to a better solution than Gradient Descent (GD) techniques under various settings with the help of noisy gradients \citep{hardt2016train, kleinberg2018alternative}.
-Inspired by those works, we first provide the following Theorem \ref{thm:2} and then leverage this theorem to show that the extra randomness in the RLW method can help RLW to better escape sharp local minima and achieve a better generalization performance than FW.
+It is observed that the SGD method can escape sharp local minima and converge to a better solution than Gradient Descent (GD) techniques under various settings with the help of noisy gradients \cite{hardt2016train, kleinberg2018alternative}.
+Inspired by those works, we prove Theorem \ref{thm:2} to show that the extra randomness in the RLW method can help RLW to better escape sharp local minima and achieve better generalization performance than the EW strategy.